VectorCell/power-relays/README.md

 Compiled using the -DDEBUG flag in all cases, except on Rasbpian.

-Travis CI output at https://travis-ci.org/VectorCell/power-relays
+Travis CI builds at https://travis-ci.org/VectorCell/power-relays